opendatacube/datacube-core/docs/ops/install.rst

 The recommended method for installing the Data Cube is to use a container and package manager.
 The instructions below are for Miniconda and PostgreSQL.

-Other methods to build and install the Data Cube are maintained by the communityand are available at https://github.com/opendatacube/community-contributions
+Other methods to build and install the Data Cube are maintained by the community and are available at https://github.com/opendatacube/documentation.
+These may include docker recipes and operating system specific deployments.

 .. toctree::
    :maxdepth: 2